-The MSc Applications of Psychology programme is an innovative postgraduate programme which employs block and blend methods of teaching alongside practitioner enhanced learning to provide a dynamic and exciting master's Course.
+The MSc Applications of Psychology programme is an innovative postgraduate programme which employs block and blend methods of teaching alongside practitioner enhanced learning to provide a dynamic and exciting master's course.
 This course will provide you with an opportunity to explore specific areas of practice within psychology, an advanced ability to apply psychological theory, and an advanced understanding of psychological practices which will enable you to drive an evidence-based approach to decision-making and interventions in your future career if required.
 You will learn about the theories, principles and practices which underpin an evidence-based approach and develop critical evaluative, analytical, problem solving and leadership skills with an understanding of current issues necessary to address what it is to be a psychological practitioner.
-The programme explores key themes and issues in clinical psychology, educational psychology, clinical psychology, clinical neuropsychology and research; this is then supplemented with placement experience and specialist optional modules that will allow you to shape the course into what you desire to prepare you for a future in psychology.
+The programme explores key themes and issues in clinical psychology, clinical neuropsychology, educational psychology, forensic psychology, health psychology and research; this is then supplemented with placement experience preparing you for a future in psychology.

-&lt;sup>1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014)
+1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2024)

-&lt;sup>2All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for England (2021)
+2All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for England.

-&lt;sup>3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
+3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
 The length of the part-time course is variable and dependent upon the intensity of study.
 Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Taught Postgraduate Awards.

 Postgraduate Awards.

 Details of standard entry requirements can be found in the Admissions Policy and further details about Disclosure and Barring Checks (DBS) can be found on the University's DBS webpage.

-&lt;sup>5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the Admissions Policy
+5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the Admissions Policy.